TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Introduction

-Existing approaches typically evaluate text in images either through recognition-centric pipelines (e.g., OCR against ground-truth text) or by using a large vision--language model (VLM) as a general-purpose judge.
+Existing approaches typically evaluate text in images either through recognition-centric pipelines (e.g., OCR against ground-truth text) or by using a large vision--language model (VLM) as a general-purpose judge~\cite{textinvision,bosheah2025challenges}.
 Both are useful, but neither reliably captures perceptual text quality.
 OCR-based scores primarily reflect semantic correctness and require ground truth; they can under-penalize appearance defects that humans judge harshly (e.g., stroke breaks, irregular thickness, kerning/baseline instability) even when the string remains decodable.
-VLMs can, in principle, reason about such artifacts across languages and styles, but practical use of VLMs as a benchmark signal faces well-known obstacles: (i) the output is the result of a prompting/decoding procedure and is sensitive to prompt wording, sampling, and preprocessing, making standardization difficult \cite{gu2024survey, zhu2024adaptive}; (ii) closed, frequently updated APIs introduce version drift, so benchmark outcomes can change over time without changes to the evaluated method; and (iii) even in adjacent perceptual-quality tasks, specialized quality models can outperform GPT-4V-style judges despite detailed instructions \cite{depictqa_v1,deqa_score}.
+VLMs can, in principle, reason about such artifacts across languages and styles, but practical use of VLMs as a benchmark faces well-known obstacles: (i) the output is the result of a prompting/decoding procedure and is sensitive to prompt wording, sampling, and preprocessing, making standardization difficult \cite{gu2024survey, zhu2024adaptive}; (ii) closed, frequently updated APIs may introduce version drift with undisclosed internal changes, so benchmark outcomes can vary over time without changes to the evaluated method; and (iii) even in adjacent perceptual-quality tasks, specialized quality models can outperform GPT-4V-style judges despite detailed instructions \cite{depictqa_v1,deqa_score}.
 Together, these limitations motivate a dedicated model that directly targets perceptual text artifacts.

 We address this gap by introducing \emph{Text-in-Image Quality Assessment} (TIQA): predicting a scalar score for a detected text region that matches human judgments of rendered-text fidelity, \emph{independent of semantic correctness}.
+We intentionally exclude semantic correctness because our goal is a no-reference perceptual metric for rendered-text appearance; semantic correctness is a complementary axis better measured by OCR models or VLM-based recognition methods.
 The main contributions of this work are as follows:

-\begin{itemize} \item \textbf{New task formulation (TIQA).} We introduce \emph{text-in-image quality assessment} (TIQA): given a detected text region in an AI-generated image, the goal is predict a single perceptual quality score aligned with human judgments of rendering artifacts (e.g., malformed glyphs, broken strokes, character hallucinations), \emph{independent of the semantic correctness of the text}.
+\begin{itemize} \item \textbf{New task formulation (TIQA).} We introduce \emph{text-in-image quality assessment} (TIQA): given a detected text region in an AI-generated image, the goal is to predict a single perceptual quality score aligned with human judgments of rendering artifacts (e.g., malformed glyphs, broken strokes, character hallucinations), \emph{independent of the semantic correctness of the text}.